morizotter/TouchVisualizer/README.md

 ## Usage

-`import TouchVisualizer` and just write the following line in the `application(application:didFinishLaunchingWithOptions:)` in `AppDelegate`.
+`import TouchVisualizer` and just write the following line wherever you want to start visualization.

 ```
 TouchVisualizer.start()
 ```

-You can change colors and images like this.
-You can set only color or image.
+Is it really simple, isn't it?
+And you can change settings:

 ```
 var config = TouchVisualizerConfig()